bvoris/bvoris.github.io/_posts/2022-03-10-Introduction.md

 Cherry Demolition - demolition, aggregate, and crushed concrete manufacturer

 I took a role as a system engineer / IT manager for Cherry Demolition.
 Cherry was on a growth boom and required a lot of work.
 Essentially a mom and pop shop using retail grade equipment and having chronic network failures and system failures.
 I rebuilt their entire network from cheap 8-16 port switches, to multiple 48 and 24 port switches with fiber at their headquarters and 48 port switches at their branch locations.
 I deployed Fortinet firewalls at all locations, a forti-analyzer and fortimanager at their HQ.
 I migrated their Windows 2003 SMB server to Windows 2008 R2 file servers and a Windows 2010 Exchange Server.
 Those servers were on an old Compaq Proliant 1600 series server, which I upgraded to a bunch of Dell rack mounted servers and a Dell SAN.
 I deployed about half the servers in Hyper-V for ease of management.
 I also installed a couple of brand new full Dell racks.
 I deployed Ubuntu and Nagios resource monitoring.
 I deployed numerous DVR's and IP cameras.
 I ran numerous projects for migrating phone systems from Iwatsu to Shoretel, MPLS migration, database migrations, department budgeting and vendor management.

+## Fort Bend Independent School District 2014 - 2015
+Ft.
+Bend ISD - An independent school district in Sugar Land Texas

+I took a role with FT Bend ISD as a Senior Systems Engineer II.
+In this role I managed multiple VMware servers, SANs, HP Blade and Chassis, Active Directory, DNS, DHCP, DFS, IIS, and helped manage their MS Exchange 2003 environment.
+I helped design and deploy additional server clusters and storage.
+I helped to support and manage Windows Server 2000 - 2012 R2.